zhazhayl/Fabric-Loom/README.md

 ## What do I need to change?
-Whilst not a whole lot needs to change compared to a normal Loom setup, there is a tweak that has to be made in order to get said setup running.
-Both the Forge and Jitpack mavens are needed to grab ForgeFlower and a [Tiny Remapper fork](https://github.com/Chocohead/tiny-remapper) respectively in order for Sin² to work:
+Whilst not a whole lot needs to change compared to a normal Loom setup, there is a pair of tweaks that have to be made in order to get said setup running.
+A full example of a working `build.gradle` using everything Sin² offers can be found [here](https://github.com/Chocohead/Fabric-ASM/blob/master/build.gradle).

+### Repos
+First, both the Forge and Jitpack mavens are needed to grab ForgeFlower and a [Tiny Remapper fork](https://github.com/Chocohead/tiny-remapper) respectively in order for Sin² to work:
 ```groovy
 maven {
 	name = "Forge"